• Skip to primary navigation

 • Oil: I've used canola oil.
 I prefer oil here rather than butter.

-4. Add the flour mixture to the egg mixture and mix until you get a firm dough.
+2. In a small bowl, combine flour, baking powder, and anise seeds.
+Add the flour mixture to the egg mixture and mix with a spatula until you get a firm dough.

-5. Line a baking sheet with parchment paper and form the dough into a long or a rectangle.
+3. Line a baking sheet with parchment paper and form the biscotti dough into a long or a rectangle.
 Mine happened to be like an egg :), but it is ok still tasted amazing though.
 Smooth the dough with oiled hands.

-6. Bake until edges start to be light brown.
-Take out of the oven and let it cool down for 10 minutes then slice.
+4. The first bake: Bake until edges start to be light brown.
+Take out of the oven and let it cool down for 10 minutes so you can handle it.

-7. Place slices on cookie sheets side by side.
-Bake or broil until golden but watch out if you are using the broiler.
-Turn the slices on all sides and bake until all the sides get this golden brown color.
+1. Place slices on a parchment-lined baking sheet side by side.
+Bake for a second time, or broil until golden but watch out if you are using the broiler.
+Turn the slices on all sides and bake until they get their signature crispness and golden brown color.
+Cool on a wire rack.

 biscotti cookies placed on a cooling rack and decorated with chocolate ribbons.